KT053374/docs/app/(docs)/dcs/api/s3/object-lock/page.md

 * **ObjectLockEnabled**: Indicates if Object Lock is enabled on the bucket.

   **Rule**: Specifies the Object Lock rule (mode and period) for the bucket.
 The period can be either `Days` or `Years`.
----
-* GetObjectLegalHold
-* Retrieves the Legal Hold status of an object.
-*
----
-* PutObjectLegalHold
-* Applies a Legal Hold to the specified object.
-*
 {% /table %}